Here's entire schedule & all other details about Team India's matches from England tour to World Cup 2022

 India tour of England

 On this tour, India is scheduled to play three T20s and three ODIs against England.
-Out of which, the first T20I match has been played.
-The second match will be played in Birmingham on 9th July, Saturday and the third match will be played in Nottingham on 10 July.
-Both these T20I matches will start at 7 PM IST.
+Out of which, the first two T20I match have been played.
+The third match will be played on 10th July, in Nottingham on 10 July.
+The T20I match will start at 7 PM IST.

 The first match of the ODI series against England will be played on 12th July at The Oval.
 The second ODI of the series will be held on 14 July at Lord's.
 Both these matches will start at 5.30 PM IST.
 The third ODI will start on 17th July at 3.30 PM IST in Manchester.